 So you have a student ready to spend the next four years at FAU?
 That means you will undoubtedly be visiting once or twice.
 If you have never been to Boca Raton, you may have a preconceived idea about this city.
 For Seinfeld fans, you may recall that Jerry’s fictional television parents lived in a retirement community called Del Boca Vista (they even sell t-shirts with this fictional city).
 The novel and film adaptation, “Marley and Me” takes place in Boca Raton.
 The city is oftentimes referred to as New York South since so many New Yorkers live here part-time (we refer to them as snowbirds) or are now full-time residents.

 Boca Raton, which actually is a misnomer for a jagged inlet, is not as populous as its Fort Lauderdale neighbor, but you would not know that from the traffic that congests the major roads no matter what time of day.
-Here, you will find almost every major box store, almost every chain restaurant from fast food to quick service to full service plus many newer independents, shopping malls, hotels and grocery stores, all to enjoy in the four years.
+Here, you will find almost every major box store, almost every chain restaurant from fast food to quick service to full service plus many newer independents, shopping malls, hotels, and grocery stores, all to enjoy in the four years.

 The Next Four Years at FAU